 - Line a rimmed baking sheet with parchment paper (I use a 13”x18” “half sheet”-sized jelly roll pan but a small difference in size won’t make a big difference in your crackers).
 Make sure your parchment goes right up to each edge of the pan.
 Preheat oven to 300F.

-- Place all ingredients in a blender or food processor and blend until a completely smooth puree is formed, about 2-4 minutes (it doesn’t matter if you don’t have exactly 2 cups of plantain puree as long as you are fairly close, say within ¼ cup).
+- Place all ingredients in a blender or food processor (although a real food processor makes a HUGE difference and is really the way to go) and blend until a completely smooth puree is formed, about 2-4 minutes (it doesn’t matter if you don’t have exactly 2 cups of plantain puree as long as you are fairly close, say within ¼ cup).
 This blends easier if your plantains are at room temperature and your coconut oil is melted.

 - Pour batter (it should look very much like hummus) onto the prepared baking sheet.
 Use a rubber spatula to smooth it out and cover the entire sheet uniformly (this might take a couple of minutes, but it doesn’t need to be perfect).
 The batter should be about 1/8” thick.

 - Bake for 10 minutes.
 Remove from the oven and score the cracker batter with a pastry wheel, pizza cutter, or pastry scraper (which is what I used).
 You can make whatever size cracker you like.
 The crackers will pull away from each other slightly while cooking and shrink up a bit, but not much.
 I like fairly small crackers, about 1½” squares, but these will work even for quite big crackers.